electric-sql/pglite/docs/docs/index.md

 ## Using parametrised queries

-When working with user supplied values its always best to use parametrised queries, these are supported on the `.query` method.
+When working with user supplied values, it's always best to use parametrised queries; these are supported on the `.query` method.

 We can use this to update a task: